Ackberry/Ackberry/README.md

 - 👋 Hi, I’m @Ackberry
 - 👀 I’m interested in playing billiards 24/7
 - 🌱 I’m currently learning C and Python
-- 📫 How to reach me: email me at akbari@usf.edi
+- 📫 How to reach me: email me at akbari@usf.edu
 - ⚡ Fun fact: I easily remember things not meant to

 <!---